mkostic21/digital-clock/README.md

 # Digital clock
-Simple FPGA syntethisable digital clock written for Nexys3 system.
+Simple FPGA synthesizable digital clock written for Nexys3 system.

 It should be compatible with most FPGA chips, just edit the pinout.